igcse physics online course

 - 5 lessons + no test.

-- 24th May- 7th June long half term (they’ll have earned it).
+- 25th May- 7th June long half term (they’ll need it for mock revision).

 We start off the new academic year learning about electromagnetism, this includes the left hand rule, motor effect and much more!